medusajs/medusa/docs/content/add-plugins/algolia.md

 Algolia can be used for a wide range of use cases, including ecommerce websites.
 By integrating Algolia into your ecommerce website, you can provide your customers with a better user experience and help them find what they’re looking for swifltly.

-Through Medusa's flexible plugin system, it is possible to add a search engine to your Medusa server and storefront using Algolia with just a few steps.
+Through Medusa's flexible plugin system, it is possible to add a search engine to your Medusa backend and storefront using Algolia with just a few steps.

 ---